rahul-dethe/mscc/README.md

+Copyright/Licence

 Copyright/Licence of these softwares are reserved with the author/s of the software.
-Please visit the respective software site or contact the author of the software for copyright/Licence information before using the software.
+Please visit the respective software site or contact the author of the software for copyright/Licence
 LITESOPH: https://aitgcodes.github.io/litesoph-website/index.html

  Contact: